nicogulo/data-polahub/README.md

-# PolaHUb Data
+# Chamjo Data

-this is the all data for PolaHub https://data-polahub.herokuapp.com
+this is the all data for Chamjo https://data-polahub.herokuapp.com

 ## API Reference